ButchBytes-sec/ButchBytes-sec/Cybersecurity Labs/SOC Lab 1.md

 ![024](https://github.com/ButchBytes-sec/ButchBytes-sec/assets/78964580/7fab9652-91a3-4e38-a95a-f0dd97bb89eb)

    3. LimaCharlie will now start shipping Sysmon logs which provide a wealth of EDR-like telemetry, some of which is redundant to LC’s own telemetry, but Sysmon is still a very power visibility tool that runs well alongside any EDR agent.
-      1. The other reason we are ingesting Sysmon logs is that the built-in Sigma rules we previously enabled largely depend on Sysmon logs as that is what most of them were written for.
+      a.
+The other reason we are ingesting Sysmon logs is that the built-in Sigma rules we previously enabled largely depend on Sysmon logs as that is what most of them were written for.

 <h3>Setup Attack System</h3>